karthikv/my-style/README.md

 ## Usage
 Take TechCrunch, for example.
 You may dislike the site's design and want to add your own touch--that is, your own style--to make it aesthetically pleasing.
-After installing the extension, hit command + control + m in your browser.
-You should see a textarea to the right:
+After installing the extension, visit [TechCrunch](http://techcrunch.com) and hit command + control + m in your browser.
+You should see a textarea to the
+right:

 ![Techcrunch textarea](https://raw.github.com/karthikv/my-style/master/screenshots/techcrunch-textarea.png)